Working from home

-Actively listen to your child about what they're feeling or thinking about coronavirus.
+Actively listen to your child about what they're feeling or thinking about COVID.
 Using phrases like "I can hear you sound a bit anxious about that" helps them know you're listening and taking them seriously.
 Listening and praising them for sharing their worries can also help reduce anxiety.

 Sharing your worries will help you feel less anxious or stressed.
 It's important to look after and be kind to yourself and know you're trying your best in a challenging and uncertain situation.
 Tell yourself that you're doing a good job.
 And seek support from your friends, family or colleagues when you need it.

-Use online resources to help plan your child's day and take some of the pressure off yourself.
+If you have children at home, use online resources to help plan your child's day and take some of the pressure off yourself.
 Read advice from organisations who are there to support you and your family:

 - Resources for autistic people and families [National Autistic Society]

 - COVID and support for deaf children – information for families [National Deaf Children's Society]

 - How can we best support children and young people with their worries and anxiety [Emerging Minds]

 - Home learning resources [Chatter Pack]

 - Coping practically and emotionally during the COVID outbreak [Family Lives]

 Whether you're working from home for the first time or supporting children with anxiety due to COVID, we've got tips and advice for you.